Hadar933/GooglePhotosAPI/README.md

-GooglePhotosAPI inhencer (Python) - performs various operations on your google photos media
+GooglePhotosAPI enhencer (Python) - performs various operations on your google photos media
 -------------------------------------------------------------------------------

 ### created by: